chreble/slate/source/includes/_catalog.md

 Parameter | Mandatory | Default | Description
 --------- | --------- | ------- | -----------
 storeId | yes | none | The storeId defines many things, such as the currency, the language, the availability.

+<aside class="warning">Some categories are virtual, they don't have a categoryId, in this case they point to a given resource using an hyperlink definition.</aside>

 ## Get applications inside category